-Biden administration to send more than $1 billion to states to plug orphaned wells, which leak planet-warming methane
+Biden administration to give states $1.15 billion to plug orphaned wells, which leak planet-warming methane

 Interior Secretary Deb Haaland said in a statement that the new funding “is enabling us to confront the legacy pollution and long-standing environmental injustices” that have long plagued vulnerable communities.
-“This is good for our climate, for the health our communities, and for American workers,” Haaland said.
+“This is good for our climate, for the health of our communities, and for American workers,” Haaland said.

-Tens of thousands of abandoned wells dot the country, where the oil and gas companies or individual owners went out of business or are otherwise no longer responsible for their cleanup.
+Tens of thousands of abandoned wells dot the country in places where the oil and gas companies or individual owners went out of business or are otherwise no longer responsible for their cleanup.

-The Department of Interior reported earlier this month that there are 130,000 documented abandoned wells across the country.
+The Interior Department reported earlier this month that there are 130,000 documented abandoned wells across the country.
 And, an analysis by the Environmental Defense Fund and McGill University found that about 9 million people in the United States live within a mile of an orphaned well.
-As recently as 2018, the Environmental Protection Agency estimated that the number could actually be as high as 2 to 3 million.
+As recently as 2018, the Environmental Protection Agency estimated that the number could actually be as high as 2 million to 3 million.

-“Some might be relatively harmless, and some might be quite dangerous,” said Mary Kang, a researcher at McGill University who has long studied the problem.
+“Some might be relatively harmless, and some might be quite dangerous,” said Mary Kang, a researcher at McGill University in Canada who has long studied the problem.
 The wells can emit a range of gases, she said, including methane, which is the primary component of natural gas.
 In its first 20 years in the atmosphere, methane has more than 80 times the warming potential than that of carbon dioxide.

-“It’s a pretty big problem that’s flown under the radar for a long time,” said Adam Peltz, a senior attorney with the Environmental Defense Fund, who also worked on the analysis.
+“It’s a pretty big problem that’s flown under the radar for a long time,” said Adam Peltz, a senior attorney with the Environmental Defense Fund who also worked on the analysis.
 He called the White House’s move “a down payment on this problem.”

 The $1.15 billion announced Monday is the first tranche of allotments from the $4.7 billion that Congress approved for orphaned well cleanup as part of the fall’s bipartisan infrastructure package.
 That package also included more than $11 billion in funding for abandoned mine reclamation and $1 billion for modernizing natural gas pipelines, among other measures.

-The funds will go to the 26 states that submitted notices of intent to the Department of Interior late last year.
-The allocations range between about $25 million to Alabama, and $107 million for Texas.
-More will be spent in the coming months and years, as part of grants to states.
+The funds will go to the 26 states that submitted notices of intent to the Interior Department late last year.
+The allocations range from about $25 million for Alabama, up to $107 million for Texas.
+More will be spent in the coming months and years as part of grants to states.

-“Even if there was more money right this second, the states would be hard pressed to spend it effectively,” said Peltz, who applauded the move.
+“Even if there was more money right this second, the states would be hard-pressed to spend it effectively,” said Peltz, who applauded the move.
 He did note, though, that lawmakers will need to revisit the funding amounts as more orphaned wells are identified.

 Along with state funding, the White House also announced Monday an interagency working group to better monitor, report and verify the country’s greenhouse gas emissions.